Florida truck accident attorneys

 Examples of injuries associated with truck accidents include:

-- Traumatic brain injury (TBI)
+• Traumatic brain injury (TBI)

-- Spinal cord injuries
+• Spinal cord injuries

-- Multiple broken bones
+• Multiple broken bones

-- Paralysis
+• Paralysis

-- Amputation
+• Amputation

 Personal injury claims in truck accident cases can be substantial.
 For this reason, insurance companies aggressively fight against truck accident claims.
 Insurance companies have quick response teams and adjusters that arrive within hours to investigate truck accidents.

-Dealing with insurance after a crash
+How do I deal with insurance after a crash?

-Why you should visit a doctor as soon as possible
+Why should you visit a doctor as soon as possible?

 Also, the insurance company is going to try and find any reason it can to deny your claim.
 Failing to get timely medical attention will seriously hurt your case.
 The insurer will argue you weren’t as badly hurt as you claim – and they would likely be able to convince a jury that you don’t deserve anything.

-Cost of hiring a truck accident lawyer
+What is the cost of hiring a Florida truck accident lawyer?

 You won’t pay your Lytal, Reiter, Smith, Ivey & Fronrath Florida truck accident lawyer a dime unless we win your case.
-If we’re successful, we’ll receive a portion of your settlement, or whatever compensation you may receive from a jury award.
+If we’re successful, we’ll receive a portion of your settlement or whatever compensation you may receive from a jury award.

-Contact an experienced Florida truck accident attorney
+Contact an experienced Florida truck accident lawyer today.

 Lytal, Reiter, Smith, Ivey & Fronrath want to help you and your family as you struggle to recover from injuries sustained in a truck accident.
 Call our office at (561) 655-1990 to schedule a free consultation with one of our esteemed Florida personal injury lawyers.